Kantigen/ka-server/docker/README.md

 If you have just created your ka-mysql-data container then it will be empty.

-The first time you run up the tle-server you need to run a few commands.
+The first time you run up the ka-server you need to run a few commands.

     $ cd /home/keno/ka-server/bin
     $ mysql --host=ka-mysql-server -uroot -pkeno